-Note that we generally do not perturb processes involving the vapor phase, except for two excep-608 tions described below.
-The rationale for this choice is that we wish to demonstrate the importance 609 of the ice-phase processes that deplete cloud liquid water for the LWP response in mixed-phase regions, excluding contributions from changes in the sources of cloud condensate from vapor.
+wish to demonstrate the importance of the ice-phase processes that deplete cloud liquid water for the LWP response in mixed-phase regions, excluding contributions from changes in the sources of cloud condensate from vapor.
 The only exceptions to this rule are ice nucleation as well as WBF, both in CESM-CAM5 only.
-In the 612 CESM-CAM5 implementation, the WBF process can form cloud ice at the expense of either liquid water or vapor, depending on the availability of cloud liquid water in the grid box (Gettelman et al. 2010).
-Ice nucleation is included as a microphysical process in CESM-CAM5, and depends on 615 both temperature and the presence of activated ice nuclei (Gettelman et al. 2010).
-In AM2.1, homogeneous ice nucleation is implicitly treated in the large-scale condensation/deposition scheme rather than in the microphysics, and is therefore not included in our experiments; heterogeneous 618 nucleation is not represented.
-We have verified that perturbing homogeneous nucleation has a 619 negligible effect on the cloud liquid water and ice response to warming in AM2.1 (not shown).
-620 For most of the microphysical processes, the temperature perturbation only affects the temper-621 ature threshold that controls the occurrence of the process.
-For example, the 4 K temperature in-622 crease suppresses the WBF process in regions where the "real" temperature is between 0 and -4 K. In addition to the temperature thresholds that control the occurrence of ice-phase processes, how-624 ever, a few of the process rates are also explicit functions of temperature.
-In CESM-CAM5 (Table 625 A2), these are all types of heterogeneous freezing (MNUCCCO, MNUCCTO, MNUCCRO).
-In AM2.1, the WBF process rate is also linearly dependent on temperature; however, this linear function is an approximation to the dependence of saturation vapor pressure terms on temperature, as described above, so that perturbing temperature is equivalent to perturbing vapor pressures in the WBF process in CESM-CAM5.
+In the CESM-CAM5 implementation, the WBF process can form cloud ice at the expense of either liquid water or vapor, depending on the availability of cloud liquid water in the grid box (Gettelman et al. 2010).
+Ice nucleation is included as a microphysical process in CESM-CAM5, and depends on both temperature and the presence of activated ice nuclei (Gettelman et al. 2010).
+In AM2.1, homogeneous ice nucleation is implicitly treated in the large-scale condensation/deposition scheme rather than in the microphysics, and is therefore not included in our experiments; heterogeneous nucleation is not represented.
+We have verified that perturbing homogeneous nucleation has a negligible effect on the cloud liquid water and ice response to warming in AM2.1 (not shown).

+For most of the microphysical processes, the temperature perturbation only affects the temperature threshold that controls the occurrence of the process.
+For example, the 4-K temperature increase suppresses the WBF process in regions where the "real" temperature is between 0 and -4K.
+In addition to the temperature thresholds that control the occurrence of ice-phase processes, however, a few of the process rates are also explicit functions of temperature.
+In CESM-CAM5 (Table A2), these are all types of heterogeneous freezing (MNUCCCO, MNUCCTO, MNUCCRO).
+In AM2.1, the WBF process rate is also linearly dependent on temperature; however, this linear function is an